HimoriK/From-0-to-Research-Scientist-resources-guide/README.md

 ## Deep Learning

-One of the major breakthroughs in the field of intersection between AI and CS.
-It led to countless advances in technology and is now at it's forefront.
+Major breakthroughs in AI and CS.
+It is now at it's forefront.

 Resource                    | Difficulty Level
 ------------------------- | ---------------